-Non-linearly polarized antenna: Anteumbler currently considers linearly polarized antennas.
-In addition, much research has been devoted to circularly polarized or elliptically polarized antennas for localization and sensing [14], [15], [16].
+Non-linearly polarized antenna.
+Anteumbler currently considers linearly polarized antennas.
+In addition, many researches have been devoted to circularly polarized or elliptically polarized antennas for localization and sensing [14]-[16].
 For elliptically polarized antennas, the electric field has components in two directions that are perpendicular to each other and there is a phase difference between the components [32].
 We can estimate the antenna orientation by measuring the long axis direction based on the same method of Anteumbler.
 Note that the larger the ratio of the major axis to the minor axis, the higher the estimation accuracy.
 For circularly polarized antennas, where the electric field components are the same, our model no longer applies.
 Fortunately, circularly polarized antennas have no polarization mismatch.

-AP with a large number of inside antennas: For antennas embedded inside AP, Anteumbler is still a good choice, since the overall tilt of the APs also exists, as described in Sections I and II.
+AP with a large number of inside antennas.
+For antennas embedded inside AP, Anteumbler is still a good choice, since the overall tilt of the APs also exists, as described in Section 1 and Section 2.
 Furthermore, it is true that APs with a large number of antennas or densely deployed can significantly improve localization accuracy.
-However, we still hope that Anteumbler can serve WiFibased sensing scenarios that do not have these deployments or require extremely high accuracy (e.g., WiFi-based imaging and material identification), not just ordinary localization systems.
+However, we still hope that Anteumbler can serve WiFi-based sensing scenarios that do not have these deployments or require extremely high accuracy (e.g., WiFi-based imaging and material identification), not just ordinary localization systems.

-SLAM Robot and motor platform: Although we build Anteumbler based on the SLAM robot to work, the design does not depend on it.
+SLAM Robot and motor platform.
+It should be emphasized that although we build Anteumbler based on the SLAM robot to work, the design does not depend on it.
 Our purpose of using robot and motor is to let us collect the required test samples automatically, thus eliminating the need for human intervention.
-In practice, the use of robot can be replaced by humans carrying mobile devices, because the WiFi chip of the mobile device can also collect CSI, and the IMU equipped with it can realize the measurement of its rotation.
-For example, the person moves and rotates the handheld mobile device to collect test samples and estimate the antennas' orientations according to the prompts of the APP, which would implement our methods.
-In such cases, we would need to give instructions to human operators (e.g., rotating the device in the direction indicated) and deal with static reflection paths (e.g., humans can choose LoS subjectively).
-Still, there are also benefits, such as no NLoS identification.
+In practice, the use of robot can be replaced by humans carrying mobile devices, because the WiFi chip of the mobile device can also collect CSI, and the IMU equipped with it can realize the measurement of itself rotation.
+For example, in such a scenario, the person moves and rotates the handheld mobile device to collect test samples and estimate the antennas' orientations according to the prompts of the APP, which would implement our methods.
+In such case, we would need to give instructions to human operators (e.g., rotating the device in the direction indicated) and deal with static reflection paths (e.g., humans can choose LoS subjectively), but there are also benefits, such as no NLoS identification.
 We plan to extend these in future work.

-Diverse NLoS scenarios: In this paper, we evaluate two NLoS conditions.
-In real world, concrete pillars and wooden boards are two common types of obstacles, which are also widely present in many new scenarios.
-Thus, our threshold-based NLoS identification scheme is still applicable to many new scenarios.
+Diverse NLoS scenarios.
+In this paper, we evaluate two NLoS conditions.
+In the real-world, concrete pillars and wooden boards are two common types of obstacles, which are also widely present in many new scenarios.
+Therefore, our threshold-based NLoS identification scheme is still applicable to many new scenarios.
 Additionally, Anteumbler can utilize other devices and technologies to assist in obstacle measurement, such as Lidar and video.
 However, these devices are not effective in estimating the orientation of the AP antenna.
 To address diverse NLoS scenarios, we are investigating other types of obstacles that might affect antenna orientation estimation, including metal walls, glass windows, and vegetation.
 By comprehensively considering these factors, we hope to enhance the robustness of the system in complex environments.